desideneva/christmas-quiz/README.md

 ## FEATURES TO IMPLEMENT

-Here are some additional features you can consider adding to make your Christmas quiz more entertaining:
+Here are some additional features to consider adding to make the Christmas quiz more entertaining:

 ### Background Music: